tdowhy/CryptoTracker/README.md

+# CryptoTracker

+This project is a cryptocurrency price tracker for the top 100 coins of the day.
+It contains a list of coins and their information on the home route "/" and a more detailed breakdown for each coin at the route "/coins/{coinName}".
+This project uses Axios to perform GET requests from [CoinGecko](https://www.coingecko.com/en/api) and react hooks for managing state and page updates.
+The application is responsive for browsers and mobile.

+A Demo is hosted [here](https://hidden-anchorage-23970.herokuapp.com/).

+## Screen Shots

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).